Clarifai/docs/docs/portal-guide/model/agent-system-operators/push.md

 **6.** [Upload a text input](https://docs.clarifai.com/portal-guide/data/#upload-inputs) into your app, such as `I'm looking for a bucket list`.
 If you go to the Input-Viewer page, you'll notice that the text input has been automatically labeled with the `bucket` concept.

+The Regex-Based Classifier successfully classified the input and forwarded it to the Annotation Writer to annotate it.

 ![](/img/others/annotation_writer_3.png)

 ## Status Push